-706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT CALIFORNIA ENVIRONMENTAL QUALITY ACT FINDINGS: FINDINGS OF FACT, EVALUATION OF MITIGATION MEASURES AND ALTERNATIVES, AND STATEMENT OF OVERRIDING CONSIDERATIONS SAN FRANCISCO HISTORIC PRESERVATION COMMISSION (April 3, 2013)
+706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT CALIFORNIA ENVIRONMENTAL QUALITY ACT FINDINGS: FINDINGS OF FACT, EVALUATION OF MITIGATION MEASURES AND ALTERNATIVES, AND STATEMENT OF OVERRIDING CONSIDERATIONS SAN FRANCISCO HISTORIC PRESERVATION COMMISSION

-In determining to approve a Major Permit to Alter for the 706 Mission Street - The Mexican Museum and Residential Tower Project located at 706 Mission Street (Assessor's Block 3706, Lots 093, 275, and 277 (portion)), described in Section I, Project Description below, ("Project"), the San Francisco Historic Preservation Commission ("Commission") makes and adopts the following findings of fact regarding the Project and mitigation measures and alternatives, and adopts the statement of overriding considerations and the Mitigation Monitoring and Reporting Program, based on substantial evidence in the whole record of this proceeding and pursuant to the California Environmental Quality Act, California Public Resources Code Section 21000 et seq. ("CEQA"), particularly Section 15000 et seq. ("Guidelines"), particularly Section 15000 et seq. ("Guidelines"), particularly Section 15091 through 15093 and Chapter 31 of the San Francisco Administrative Code.
+In determining to approve a Major Permit to Alter for the 706 Mission Street - The Mexican Museum and Residential Tower Project located at 706 Mission Street (Assessor's Block 3706, Lots 093, 275, and 277 (portion)), described in Section I, Project Description below, ("Project"), the San Francisco Historic Preservation Commission ("Commission") makes and adopts the following findings of fact regarding the Project and mitigation measures and alternatives, and adopts the statement of overriding considerations and the Mitigation Monitoring and Reporting Program, based on substantial evidence in the whole record of this proceeding and pursuant to the California Environmental Quality Act, California Public Resources Code Section 21000 et seq. ("CEQA"), particularly Section 21081 and 21081.5, the Guidelines for Implementation of CEQA, 14 California Code of Regulations Section 15000 et seq. ("Guidelines"), particularly Section 15091 through 15093 and Chapter 31 of the San Francisco Administrative Code.